 Women’s 1940s overalls featured a bib front or two suspender-like straps that held up the pants, which were called pinafore style pants.
 Large slit pockets or a patch pocket on the front provided yet another place to hold things.
 Similar to play overalls, they were made of heavy denim, but with the same fitted design of the 1930s.

 Extra large pockets, often called Kangaroo pockets, appeared on some trousers and overalls.
 The size of the pocket meant women could put more things in them quickly and have their hands free to carry children to safety or hold tools on the job.
-A multitasking woman in the 1940s was more important than fashion.
+A multitasking woman in the 1940s saw practicality as more important than fashion.

 After the war, women returned to their playtime overalls made of softer fabrics.
 In summer, teens wore their overalls without a shirt underneath.
 Otherwise, women wore a knit T-shirt or button up blouse with their overalls.
 The bibs on these overalls took on the Pinafore shape with modest sweetheart or squared neck coverage around the bust to the back, only exposing the neck and shoulders.